 I recently read an interesting article that posed an interesting question: Does the Army need airborne?
-The short answer is no. The long answer is we need the capability, there is a small fraction of operations where an airborne assault might be the only way to go, but we don’t need as much “airborne” as we currently have.
+The short answer is no. The long answer is we need the capability, there are a small fraction of operations where an airborne assault might be the only way to go, but we don’t need as much “airborne” as we currently have.

 Bear with me.
-I know there are some serious butt hurt people right now.
+I know there are some serious butthurt people right now.
 The tactic has value, limited, but still some.
 The unit as an organized structure that practices the airborne tactic has no value, zero, nada, and zilch.
 The reason is simply the risk.
-The risk to a new person jumping one time is almost the same as the risk to a veteran jump master on his 1000th jump.
+The risk to a new person jumping one time is almost the same as the risk to a veteran jumpmaster on his 1000th jump.

 The singular benefit of airborne operations is to get troops on the battlefield when there are no other means available and where those same troops might secure the means themselves.
-WWII was case in point.
-Airborne operations begun the night of 5 June 1944 were to place large numbers of troops behind German lines to tie up reinforcements trying to reach the Atlantic Wall fortifications and prevent the landings.
+WWII was a case in point.
+Airborne operations began the night of 5 June 1944 were to place large numbers of troops behind German lines to tie up reinforcements trying to reach the Atlantic Wall fortifications and prevent the landings.

 It was known and accepted that those airborne troops were effectively lost and might never be recovered as a unit.
 We routinely accept injury in airborne operations that would be unacceptable in other training, all for a tactic that has limited utility.